What is Emetophobia?

 by Katherine Pica LCSW

 Heights, flying, water, storms, closed spaces, public speaking.
 What do all of these things have in common?
-These are all common fears or phobias that someone can develop in their lifetime.
+These are common fears or phobias that individuals may develop over their lifetime.
 The truth is that someone can have a fear of anything.

 What is Emetophobia?